 Employee Engagement Statistics

-As you probably know, one of the hardest jobs that falls to the HR department is keeping employees engaged in their work and the company.
+As you probably know, one of the HR department’s hardest tasks is helping to keep employees engaged in their work and the company.

 Job Satisfaction Statistics

 If you’re passionate about HR, you probably care about whether your employees are satisfied with their roles.